 A singer living in the Congo city of Kinshasa, Félicité looks the world in the eye every time she sets foot on a bar stage.
 When her son is involved in a motorbike accident her defiant stance as a single woman is on the line.

-In a character study directed with wry wit by Stanley Tucci, Geoffrey Rush plays Gilberto Giacometti and Armie Hammer plays James Lord, his young American biographer who endured endless sittings in hope of a portrait.
+In a character study directed with wry wit by Stanley Tucci, Geoffrey Rush plays Alberto Giacometti and Armie Hammer plays James Lord, his young American biographer who endured endless sittings in hope of a portrait.

 Musician Christoph el Truento explores a natural soundscape.
 Screening with Bill Direen: A Memory of Others.